Some of Heritage Professionals' Clients

 Heritage Professionals undertook a space assessment review for the Oxford County Archives which was completed in May, 2017.
 A special presentation was subsequently delivered to the County Council in August, 2017.

 McMaster University Health Sciences Archives

 We completed a needs assessment review for McMaster University's Health Sciences Archives in December, 2017.
 The Archives was established in 1974 and is situated on the lower level of the Health Sciences Library.

 Defining Moments Canada!

 The firm is currently working on a national initiative to commemorate the 100th anniversary of the Spanish flu pandemic, 1918-1920.
 We will be responsible for assisting the coordinators of the project by completing the following type of tasks: conducting a national review of secondary and primary sources, producing the main text for the virtual display and site, and assisting with partnership development and fundraising.
-The site will be launched in April of 2018 and will target heritage organizations and schools across Canada.
+The DMC site was launched in April, 2018 and targets heritage organizations and schools across Canada.

 We are currently completing a travelling exhibition that will recount the story of the Canadian Spanish flu pandemic.
 It consists of an introductory panel along with six additional panels that capture diverse and compelling stories from across the country.
 These 45 x 78 inch retractable panels will travel across Canada and will be displayed within many different heritage institutions -- including Library and Archives Canada, the Archives of Ontario and the Nova Scotia Museum -- from September 2018 until 2020.
 For more details consult the DMC website.

 Heritage Professionals is currently engaged in a digitization initiative with the MGCC.
 This has entailed imaging some of the earliest records produced by the Club from the turn of the twentieth century until the 1930s.
 Some of the materials will also be preserved according to archival standards.